Folarin Balogun: Early career

-Balogun joined Arsenal at the age of eight, after being scouted while playing for his previous Sunday League side, Aldersbrook.
-Before trialling with Arsenal, he had trialled with North London rivals Tottenham Hotspur and nearly signed for them.
+Balogun joined Arsenal at the age of eight, after being scouted while playing for his previous Sunday League team, Aldersbrook.
+Before trialling with Arsenal, he had trialled with the club's North London rivals Tottenham Hotspur and nearly signed for them.

-In 2017, he was an integral part of Trevor Bumstead's Arsenal U16 side that won the Liam Brady Cup, beating Bayern Munich, Manchester United and Juventus respectively.
+In 2017, Balogun was an integral part of Trevor Bumstead's Arsenal U16 team that won the Liam Brady Cup, defeating Bayern Munich, Manchester United, and Juventus.
 He signed a professional contract in February 2019.
-In July 2020, after failing to agree a new contract with Arsenal, he was linked with a transfer away from the club, including a proposed £8 million move to Brentford.
+In July 2020, after failing to agree to a new contract with Arsenal, he was linked with a transfer away from the club, including a proposed £8 million move to Brentford.

 2020–22: Senior team debut and loan to Middlesbrough

-On October 29, 2020, he made his senior debut in the Europa League, coming on as a substitute in the 74th minute, in a group stage match against Dundalk.
+On October 29, 2020, Balogun made his senior debut in the Europa League, coming on as a substitute in the 74th minute, in a group stage match against Dundalk.
 On November 26, he scored his first senior goal, in a Europa League group stage match against Molde.

 On April 26, 2021, Balogun signed a new long-term contract with the club.
 On August 13, Balogun made his Premier League debut in a 2–0 loss against newly promoted Brentford.